Which place is cheaper, Berkeley or Durham?

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Durham is $130, while the average daily cost in Berkeley is $152.
+The average daily cost (per person) in Durham is $162, while the average daily cost in Berkeley is $190.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Durham and Berkeley in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Durham and Berkeley in more detail.

 Prices for flights to both Berkeley and Durham change regularly based on dates and travel demand.
 We suggest you find the best prices for your next trip on Kayak, because you can compare the cost of flights across multiple airlines for your prefered dates.